cicihou/hello-from-2018/README.md

-# Hello from 2018 👋
+# Hello from 2018

 This repository is a small archive of my early programming journey.

-I wrote my first lines of code years before becoming a software engineer.
-Coming from a non-technical background, even a simple "Hello World" program in Java once felt like entering a completely new world.

-In 2018, I started learning programming more seriously through a coding bootcamp.
-I built small projects, practiced coding problems, and explored software development through hands-on exercises.

-Some early projects included:

-- 🎲 Simple games, such as a Flying Chess project
-- 💻 Programming exercises and algorithm practice
-- 🌱 Early experiments with software development
+It contains some of the learning materials, notes, and projects that reflect the beginning of my software engineering path.

 This repository is not a showcase of production code.
-It is a snapshot of where I started — the early days of learning, exploring, and gradually becoming an engineer.

-No matter how much I build in the future, I want to remember where I started.
+Instead, it preserves the early stages of learning — the experiments, notes, and ideas that helped me build my foundation as an engineer.

+Looking back at these early materials reminds me that career paths are rarely linear.
+Through exploration, experimentation, and continuous learning, we gradually discover the directions that fit us.

 ---

 ## Timeline

 ### 2014

 My first exposure to programming.

-- Wrote my first "Hello World" program in Java
+- Wrote my first "Hello World" program in Java during college out of curiosity
-- Started discovering the world of software development
+- At that time, I was exploring different interests and career possibilities, but did not yet have a clear purpose or direction for programming

 ### 2018

-Started my programming journey more seriously.
+Started learning programming more seriously.

 - Joined a coding bootcamp
-- Built small projects and games
+- Built small projects and practiced programming problems
-- Practiced programming problems with friends
+- Created learning notes and organized concepts while building my foundation in software engineering

+### 2019 - 2021

+Started my professional career as a software engineer in China.

+- Worked on backend systems and data platforms
+- Continued learning through real-world engineering experience

+### 2021 - 2023

+Pursued a Master's degree in Computer Software Engineering at Northeastern University.

+- Strengthened my understanding of software systems
-- Began developing the foundation for my engineering career
+- Expanded my engineering foundation

 ### 2023 - Present

+Working as a Software Engineer at Salesforce.

-Building large-scale distributed systems and security infrastructure at Salesforce.
+- Building distributed systems and large-scale data infrastructure

 ---

-> Never forget where you started.
+> Remember where you started.